arojassoro/arojassoro-agentic-ai-program-template/solutions/week2_context_engineering/PROMPT_PLAYBOOK.md

 ## Reflection Prompts
 - Where did additional context hurt answer quality?
 In do you ship to Canada question, the model used multiple ids (which I don't think are relevant, and responded incorrectly)
 - Which failure mode appeared most often? leakage
 - What is your next improvement priority & why?
+Caching, to increase performance